-- .12b Advertisement Content Supplemental The advertisement should contain the following information, - 1.
+- .42b Advertisement Content Supplemental The advertisement should contain the following information, - 1.
 Non-engineering service applicants should be asked to provide estimates for the man-hours and classifications needed to complete the project. - 2.
 If a project covers multiple phases, the Agency is not obligated to utilize the original consultant for subsequent phases.
-If the Agency desires this option, the advertisement must clearly state the possibility of a multi- phase agreement at the discretion of the contracting Agency (see Section 31.11a). - All prospective consultants must be advised that federally funded projects will be held to Federal EEO requirements. - 4.
+If the Agency desires this option, the advertisement must clearly state the possibility of a multi- phase agreement at the discretion of the contracting Agency (see Section 31.11a). - 3.
+All prospective consultants must be advised that federally funded projects will be held to Federal Equal Employment Opportunity (EEO) requirements. - 4.
 Response due date. - 5.
-Publication dates. - A&E Consultant Evaluation and Selection Process The Local Agency must establish written guidelines for the technical evaluation of the qualifications received; this includes guidelines for the determination of finalists for the purpose of written or oral discussions, and the selection for the agreement award.
-Consultants will be selected based upon the qualifications they present.
+Publication dates. - .43 A&E Consultant Evaluation and Selection Process The Local Agency must establish written guidelines for the technical evaluation of the qualifications received; this includes guidelines for the determination of finalists for the purpose of written and oral discussions, and the selection for the agreement award.
+Consultants will be evaluated and selected based upon the qualifications they present.
 For A&E services, fees for services cannot be considered during the selection process.